-This job requires an individual well-versed with the spa services and therapy operaons with experience in Spa therapies to provide a range of services efficiently and effecvely in a safe and hygienic working environment.
-The individual must exhibit a pleasant personality, excellent interpersonal and communicaon skills and be able to follow instructors provided by the supervisor.
+This job requires an individual well-versed with the spa services and therapy operations with experience in Spa therapies to provide a range of services efficiently and effectively in a safe and hygienic working environment.
+The individual must exhibit a pleasant personality, excellent interpersonal and communication skills and be able to follow instructions provided by the supervisor.
 The individual must possess the knowledge of anatomy and physiology for Spa therapies.

-Key Responsibilies of a Spa Therapist
+Key Responsibilities of a Spa Therapist